Saugus High School (California): Football

-Saugus High School's football team, long overshadowed by surrounding high schools Hart, Canyon, and Valencia, had a turnaround season in 2006, in which they made it into the second game of play-offs.
+Saugus High School's football team, long overshadowed by surrounding high schools Hart, Canyon, and Valencia, had a turnaround season in 2006, in which they made it into the second game of playoffs.
 Their talent continued as the Centurions advanced to the semi-finals of the CIF Southern Section championship in the 2007 season.
-The team was ousted by St. Bonaventure High School on December 1, 2007, at a score of 55–36.
-The football team won the Foothill League Championship in the 2008 season, the first time they had ever won it.
+The team was ousted by St. Bonaventure High School on December 1, 2007, by a score of 55–36.
+The football team won the Foothill League Championship for the first time in 2008.

 Student demographics

-As of the 2022-3 school year, 2,378 students were enrolled at Saugus High.
+As of the 2022–3 school year, 2,378 students were enrolled at Saugus High.
 Of those, 44.4% were non-Hispanic white, 38.6% were Hispanic, 9.3% were Asian American, and 3.2% were African American.
 As of 2020–21, 484 students (19.5% of the student body) were eligible for free or reduced-price lunch.

 In popular culture

 Saugus High School was used as the filming location for "Hubert Humphrey High" in the 1990 film Pump Up The Volume.
 It was also shown in a couple of episodes of the show Recovery Road and the Lifetime movie The Wrong Crush.